GUILFORD LAND CONSERVATION TRUST, INC.

 ARTICLE 1 – DIRECTORS

 Section 1.
 General Powers.
-The property, affairs and activities of the Corporation shall be managed by a Board of Directors consisting of nine persons (the “non-officer directors”) who shall be members of the Corporation and residents of the Town of Guilford, and, in addition thereto, the President, Vice President, Treasurer and Secretary, who shall also be directors.
+The property, affairs and activities of the Corporation shall be managed by a Board of Directors consisting of no less than nine (9) and no more than twelve (12) persons (the “non-officer directors”) who shall be members of the Corporation and residents of the Town of Guilford, and, in addition thereto, the President, Vice President, Treasurer and Secretary, who shall also be directors.
 The Board of Directors may and shall exercise all of the powers of the Corporation except such as are expressly conferred upon or reserved to the members.
 The President, the Vice President, Treasurer and Secretary shall have all of the rights and obligations of directors, including without limitation the right to vote, and shall be counted in determining whether a quorum is present.
+In the event of a tie vote of the Board of Directors, the President shall cast an additional deciding vote.

 Section 2.
 Election of Directors.
-The first Board of Directors shall be elected at the organization meeting of the Corporation.
-The first Board of Directors shall consist of three non-officer directors whose terms shall expire at the Annual Meeting to be held in the spring of 1966, three non-officer directors whose terms shall expire a the Annual Meeting in the spring of 1967, three non-officer directors whose terms shall expire a the Annual Meeting in the spring of 1968 and the four officer-directors.
-Thereafter, three non-officer directors shall be elected each year at the Annual Meeting of the Corporation, to serve for terms of three years.
+Non-officer directors shall be elected at the Annual Meeting of the Corporation and shall serve for terms of up to three (3) years.
 A non-officer director shall serve for the term for which he is elected and until his successor is elected.
-No person may serve as a non-officer director for more than two consecutive full terms; provided, however, that this limitation shall not prevent a non-officer director who has served two consecutive full terms from immediately thereafter becoming a director by reason of becoming an officer.
+No person may serve as a non-officer director for more than two (2) consecutive full terms; provided, however, that this limitation shall not prevent a non-officer director who has served two (2) consecutive full terms from immediately thereafter becoming a director by reason of becoming an officer.
 If a director ceases to be a resident of Guilford or a member of the Corporation, his term as director shall immediately terminate.
 If an officer-director ceases to serve as an officer of the Corporation, his term as an officer-director shall immediately terminate.

 ARTICLE 11 – OFFICERS